Please note that by continuing to use this site you consent to the terms of our

 The Investigate menu provides an extremely comprehensive search facility.
 It lets you search for devices, hashes, users, IP addresses, domains and events.
-On the Host Search page, you can look for specific devices.
-A separate menu bar allows you to look for specific aspects, such as Activity (including detections), Vulnerabilities and Custom Alerts.
+On the Hosts page, you can look for specific devices.

 Windows Endpoint Protection Client

-Installer files for the sensor (endpoint protection client) can be downloaded in .exe format from Hosts\Sensor Downloads page.
+Installer files for the sensor (endpoint protection client) can be downloaded in .exe format from Host Setup and Management\Sensor Downloads page.
 Older versions of the sensor are available if you want.
 The installer file can be run manually, via a systems management product, or using an AD script.

 There is no interface at all to the endpoint client.
 It is completely invisible to the user, with the exception of malware alerts.

 When we connected a flash drive containing malware samples to our test PC, and opened the drive in Windows Explorer, CrowdStrike Falcon did not take any action.
 However, when we tried to copy the malicious files to the Windows Desktop, they were instantly deleted.
 Detections were immediately shown in the management console.
 A Windows pop-up alert was shown, which closed after a few seconds.
 No user action was required or possible.
 You can disable protection alerts by policy if you want.